clemdemort/raytracer/README.md

 # raytracer

-Here is my attempr at a small-ish real time ray-tracer using openGL 4.3.
+Here is my attempt at a small-ish real time ray-tracer using openGL 4.3.
 This is obviously not done so expect some progress in the comming weeks/months to this project.

 Here is a picture of what the raytacer currently does: